 close_connnection_task starts by waiting for transfer_data_task.
-Since transfer_data_task handles CancelledError, cancellation doesn't propagate to close_connnection_task.
+It catches CancelledError to prevent a cancellation of transfer_data_task from propagating to close_connnection_task.

-4.1.7 Backpressure
+4.1.8 Backpressure

 Note: This section discusses backpressure from the perspective of a server but the concept applies to clients symmetrically.